BarRaiser

 Essential elements for evidence-based interviews

-Evidence-based hiring is a scientific approach to the recruitment and selection process that uses data and research to make informed decisions about a candidate’s suitability for a role.
+Evidence based hiring is a scientific approach to the recruitment and selection process that uses data and research to make informed decisions about a candidate’s suitability for a role.
 The essential elements for evidence-based interviews include consistency in the interview process, evidence-based job analysis, behavioral interview questions, and gathering data on the candidate’s performance in previous roles.

 1. Consistency in the interview process